intershop/helm-charts/charts/iom/README.rst

 Helm parameters *log.metaData.tenant* and *log.metaData.environment* were removed from settings.

-Passing a *persistent-volume-claim* to be used for shared file-system is not supported any longer
+Passing a *persistent-volume-claim* to be used for the Shared File System is not supported any longer
 =================================================================================================

-Current version of IOM Helm charts does not support any longer to pass the name of an existing *persistent-volume-claim* to be used for shared file-system.
+The current version of IOM Helm charts does not support any longer passing the name of an existing *persistent-volume-claim* to be used for the Shared File System.

 ======================
 Previous Release Notes